popgenmethods/smcpp/README.rst

    docker run --rm -v $PWD:/mnt terhorst/smcpp:latest [ARGUMENTS]

-To run a specific version of the program, change `latest` to the version string.
-For example, to run v1.15.4, type docker run --rm -v $PWD:/mnt terhorst/smcpp:v1.15.4 [ARGUMENTS]
+To run a specific version of the program, change `latest` to `version-` followed by the version number.
+For example, to run v1.15.4, type

+   docker run --rm -v $PWD:/mnt terhorst/smcpp:version-1.15.4 [ARGUMENTS]

 Build instructions
 ==================